Crisis Support (Around the World)

 “The Exchange complies with open public meetings and public disclosure guidelines but is not subject to other laws that govern state agencies.
 The Exchange initially started in the Washington State Health Care Authority and has since transitioned to an independent organization.
 We work closely with our state agency partners, including the Health Care Authority, Office of the Insurance Commissioner, and the Department of Social and Health Services.”

-In WA, “when your health insurer says no to a treatment or a bill dispute … you can appeal
+In my state of residence, “when your health insurer says no to a treatment or a bill dispute … you can appeal

-In WA, “state and federal law protects you from surprise or balance billing if you receive emergency care … emergency behavioral health services at a medical facility … treated at an in-network hospital or outpatient surgical facility by an out-of-network provider … emergency behavioral health services from a mobile rapid response crisis team … crisis triage or stabilization facility … evaluation and treatment facility … an agency certified to provide outpatient crisis services or medical withdrawal management services.”
+In my state of residence, “state and federal law protects you from surprise or balance billing if you receive emergency care … emergency behavioral health services at a medical facility … treated at an in-network hospital or outpatient surgical facility by an out-of-network provider … emergency behavioral health services from a mobile rapid response crisis team … crisis triage or stabilization facility … evaluation and treatment facility … an agency certified to provide outpatient crisis services or medical withdrawal management services.”

 Legal Support

-Women’s Law provides free and affordable legal resources in the USA and its territories.
+Women’s Law free and affordable legal resources in the USA and its territories.

 State Attorneys General provide free consumer protection and other legal assistance (if they can’t help for free, they tell me who can) in the USA and its territories.